 - And Check out my complete article with detailed suggestions and tips on what to wear and pack for Iceland to stay warm and comfortable

-View of Fjallsárlón from the parking area
+View of Fjallsárlón lagoon from the carpark

-The Icebergs of Fjallsárlón
+The Icebergs of the Fjallsárlón glacial lagoon

 It was for me the first time I was able to touch icebergs.
 What a crazy experience!
 Some of them have strange shapes.
 I was especially attracted to the one at the front on the second picture, trying to give a leading line to my photo 🙂